 Generally injuries in youth sports can either result from a traumatic event or from overuse.
-Gymnastics is no different.
+Gymnastics injuries are no different.
 A young gymnast can land awkwardly on the dismount from the balance beam and sprain her ankle.
 She could land badly from a vault and injure her knee.
-Those injuries are unfortunate and can keep a young athlete out of training and competition for months.
+Those gymnastics injuries are unfortunate and can keep a young athlete out of training and competition for months.

 On the other hand, a large number of gymnastics injuries do not result from a specific event and instead develop over time as the result of overuse.
 Essentially a gymnast might put too much stress on one part of her body doing the same motions over and over, day after day.
 That repetitive stress can lead to soreness before becoming a more serious injury if she does not take enough time to rest that part of her body.

 The following five injuries are relatively common in gymnastics.
 In Part 2 of this series on gymnastics injuries, I’ll share five tips to prevent or decrease the risk of suffering these injuries.

 This is an overuse injury involving the growth center at the tibial tubercle, where the patellar tendon attaches to the front of the tibia just below the knee.
 Typically this problem causes pain in a young athlete in a running or jumping sport like gymnastics.
 Usually it develops during the adolescent growth spurt, so it often affects girls around the age of 12 and boys around the age of 13.
 Pain is usually felt at the tibial tuberosity, although a patient often presents complaining of more diffuse pain throughout the front of the knee.
 X-rays often show widening of the growth center at the tibial tuberosity.
 Treatment usually consists of a short period of rest and activity modification and occasionally physical therapy.